 Generally, as a college graduate who has opted for business/entrepreneurship as a course of embankment, knowing how to market your business, email marketing is essential to building and in addition, stabilizing a good business or system that works.

 According to Wikipedia, email marketing is the act of sending a commercial message, typically to a group of people, using email.
-In its broadest sense, every email sent to a potential or current customer could be considered email marketing.
+Above all, In its broadest sense, every email sent to a potential or current customer is email marketing.
 Furthermore, it involves using email to send advertisements, request business, or solicit sales or donations.

 Generally, the sole or primary aim of email marketing is to convert to sales and therefore profit.
 Other aims include:

 - Gaining more trust.

 - In addition, making a mutual connection to customers and so on.

 Do you know that 71% of customers prefer email marketing and that email marketing is the most popular Organic form of digital marketing?
 92% of internet users have at least one email account!
 That’s a lot of audience to be missing out on!

 Generally, you can run email marketing from anywhere!
 From your Facebook page to your Instagram page to a website/blog.

 Let’s take a look at the different kinds of emails that are in use:

 - The Seasonal Campaign